Macaw vs Masked Lovebird: Complete Comparison (2026)

 Health and Lifespan Comparison

 Macaw has a typical lifespan of 50-80+ years, while Masked Lovebird lives approximately 15-20 years.
 Health profiles differ significantly between these birds.
-Macaw is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Masked Lovebird faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Macaw is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Masked Lovebird faces its own health challenges including species-specific conditions.
+The two breeds carry similar totals of documented health risks, but with different diseases and different management playbooks.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health